 There is growing interest in rural communities for community investment funds that serve the role of private investor.
 These firms purchase local businesses that are or have closed for home-grown entrepreneurs to take over and purchase back investment shares over time.
 This strategy helps ensure the business, jobs and families remain in the community, while also providing a local entrepreneur the opportunity to purchase a business they otherwise may not have had the opportunity for.

-All of these options have their benefits and drawbacks.
+All of these succession planning options have their benefits and drawbacks.
 Some are easier than others.
-Starting a worker co-operative is not easy and sometimes raising the capital required to purchase a business can be a major hurtle.
+Starting a worker co-operative is not easy and sometimes raising the capital required to purchase a business can be a major hurdle.
 Transitioning a business to family can cause conflict or be complicated financially.
 Attracting an investor can take a long time and a local base of control over the business will often be lost entirely.
 And a fire sale is generally not good for anyone.